 Prospective studies have also been done, using DIY technology.
 Users of AndroidAPS (the DIY system that uses the OpenAPS algorithm in an Android phone application, connected to a Bluetooth-capable pump) were enrolled during a ski camp to compare the outcomes against a predictive low-glucose management (PLGM) system.
 This wasn’t quite an apples to apples study: the PLGM system only tries to prevent hypoglycemia, whereas AndroidAPS will attempt to correct both hypo- and hyperglycemia.
 And, the numbers were small: 10 AndroidAPS users and 12 PLGM users.
 However, this study (Petruzelkova et al) was notable because it concluded that AndroidAPS was a safe and effective alternative to a commercially available PLGM.

-The same researcher recently presented a study at ATTD (a European scientific conference focused on diabetes technology), analyzing both a retrospective group of Android APS users (n=34) as well as preliminary results of in-silico testing.
+The same researcher recently presented a study at ATTD (a European scientific conference focused on diabetes technology), and subsequently published the study (Toffanin et al, 2019) analyzing both a retrospective group of Android APS users (n=34) as well as preliminary results of in-silico testing.
 Again, the results of real-world use match the in-silico testing to find time in range increasing, time spent low and high decreasing, etc.

 And what about prospective, randomized control trials of DIY technology?
-Well, those are coming, too.
+We now have those, too!

 If you’re interested in a particular system you’re considering, the results from the big studies are usually available at a high level, and sometimes in full detail via abstracts or posters from scientific conferences.
 You can also usually find them easily via a search engine.